Part 2: Operations and Performance

 Minimising debt servicing costs subject to acceptable risk

-The primary measure used in balancing cost and risk is historic accrual debt servicing cost.
-This includes interest on physical debt, realised market value gains and losses, capital indexation of inflation-linked debt and the amortisation of any issuance premiums and discounts.
-However, it does not include unrealised market value gains and losses.
-Accrual debt servicing cost is the most appropriate measure of cost in circumstances where financial assets and liabilities are intended to be held, or to remain on issue until maturity and there is little likelihood that unrealised market value gains and losses will actually be realised.
+In order to meet its objective, the AOFM uses cost and risk measures that appropriately reflect the costs and risks faced by a sovereign debt manager.
+The primary cost measure used is historic accrual debt service cost.
+This includes interest payments made on CGS, realised market value gains and losses, capital indexation of indexed debt and the amortisation of any issuance premiums and discounts.
+Total accrual debt service cost can be expressed as a percentage of the stock of debt outstanding, to provide the effective yield of the portfolio.
+This measure of cost is the most appropriate in circumstances where financial assets and liabilities are intended to be held, or in the AOFM’s case, to remain on issue until maturity.
+The use of an historical accrual debt service cost measure excludes unrealised market value gains and losses.

 Achieving the objective